fladdict/devart-template/project_posts/2014-03-03-Now-We-Are-Duo.md

 Akira Iwaya joined the project.
 Now we are duo.

-He just finished his final paper graduated university.
+He just finished his final paper and graduated university.
 He is holiday and he can help me now.

 He will manage erectric and mechanical part of project.
 I will consider software part.